How to Use Snap Layouts in Windows 11

 How to resize a snapped window?

-To resize, drag the border of a snapped window and all its neighboring windows will automatically adjust their size to feel the gap and keep everything neat.
+To resize, drag the border of a snapped window, and all its neighboring windows will automatically adjust their size to fill the gap and keep everything neat.

-Program windows snapped together will appear in the taskbar both as a group and single window when you hover over the icon, as shown in the below screenshot.
+Program windows snapped together will appear in the taskbar both as a group and single window when you hover over the icon.

 Program windows snapped together will also appear as a group and single window in Alt + Tab View.

-How to enable or disable Snap Layouts feature?
+How to enable or disable the Snap Layouts feature?

-If wish you disable some features in Snap Layouts, go to Settings > System Multitasking (type multitasking in the search box on the taskbar).
+If you wish to disable some features in Snap Layouts, go to Settings > System > Multitasking.
 Here, you can configure settings for Snap Layouts.